shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Dictation

 At level 20, you have mastered fortune.
-Once per round, you can set any number of rolled dice to any value possible for that die.
+Whenever one or more dice are rolled, but before the outcome is determined, you may spend 5 spell points to set any number of the rolled dice to any value possible for that die.

 ## Item Infuser